bugZzz07/bugZzz07/README.md

 - 👋 Hi, I’m @bugZzz07
-- 👀 I’m interested in coding & tray
+- 👀 I’m interested in coding & traveling
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me +918219345232